soffensive/windowsblindread/README.md

 # windowsblindread
-A list of files / paths to probe when arbitrary files can be read on a Microsoft Windows Operating System
+A list of files / paths to probe when arbitrary files can be read on a Microsoft Windows operating system